liqula/re-fine/refine-prelude/docs/RULES.md

   -- monadic qc property (import Test.QuickCheck.Monadic)
   it "number is the same" . property $
     \(int :: Int) -> monadicIO . run $ do
-      result <- pure int  -- effectful computation that takes and Int and yields an Int. result `shouldBe` 3
+      result <- pure int  -- effectful computation that takes an Int and yields an Int. result `shouldBe` 3
 ```